 How to know whether it works on your phone or not?

 The first thing which you need to make sure is your device is running on Android 4.4 or any other later version.
 Now what you need to do is very simple.
 Switch on the charging and launch root enables file browser.
 Go to the folder sys/class/power/battery.
 You will find a file named charging_enabled.
 Simply open it with a text editor.
 Here you can see the number “1”.
 You need to change it to “0”.
 If you save it and your device is still charging, this app doesn’t work on your phone.
 However, if it stops charging when you save it to 0, congratulations you can keep up the pace.

 Using charge limit

-In case the app works on your phone, you can go ahead with downloading and installation.
-Keep it in your mind that it’s not available on PlayStore.
-You need to download the APK from third party locations.
-Check out the below link for same.
+In case the app works on your phone, you can go ahead with downloading and installing.
+Keep in your mind that it’s not available on PlayStore.
+You need to download the APK from third-party locations.
+Check out the below link for the same.

 Once everything is done, your phone will stop charging after the limit you assign is reached.
-Keep this thing in your mind that the app run in back when phone is charging but it doesn’t put any load on the battery.
-Thus you need not to worry about forgetting to turn off your device’s charging.
-In case the plug is on and battery drags to 3%, the app again starts charging the phone temporarily to stop it from being off.
+Keep this thing in your mind that the app runs in the back when the phone is charging but it doesn’t put any load on the battery.
+Thus you need not worry about forgetting to turn off your device’s charging.
+In case the plug is on and the battery drags to 3%, the app again starts charging the phone temporarily to stop it from being off.